Do you want to solve engineering challenges by using programming and computer modelling? Study Computational Engineering at UiS!

 Some examples of industries and businesses where students can find employment are: Energy, consulting and service companies, hospitals and other public agencies.

-A Master’s degree in Computational Engineering gives a solid foundation for admission to PhD studies in the areas relevant to the chosen academic specialization.
-In particular, the PhD studies in energy and petroleum technology as well as in information technology, mathematics and physics are relevant
+A Master’s degree in Computational Engineering gives a solid foundation for admission to PhD studies in the areas relevant to the chosen academic specialisation.
+In particular, the PhD studies in Energy and Petroleum Technology as well as in Information Technology, Mathematics and Physics.

 Learning outcomes